kelbyludwig/kel.bz/content/post/authz.md

 There are two primary classes of bugs that access controls attempt to prevent: horizontal and vertical privilege escalation.
-Vertical privilege escalation is fairly intuitive: a user should not be able to perform actions above her privilege level (e.g. a low-privilege user should not be able to perform administrative actions).
+Vertical privilege escalation is
+intuitive: a user should not be able to perform actions above her privilege level (e.g. a low-privilege user should not be able to perform administrative actions).
 The somewhat unintuitively named "horizontal privilege escalation" is when a user can perform actions at her privilege level